Pagure/pagure/doc/project_settings.rst

 Web-hooks
 ---------

-Pagure supports sending notification about event happening on a project via [web-hooks|].
+Pagure offers the option of sending notification about event happening on a project via [web-hooks|https://en.wikipedia.org/wiki/Webhook].
+This option is off by default and can be turned on for a pagure instance in its configuration file.

 The URL of the web-hooks can be entered in this field.